nuggreat/kOS-updater-requester/README.md

       1st dropdown: a selection for volume with 2 options (defaults to local)
         Archive: is the folder in the KSP directory that kOS intends you to have your scripts saved so they can be read in game
-        Local: is the volume used by the kOS core that ran the script used for local storage of scripts 2nd dropdown: a list of all directories in the volume slected by Destination dropdown 1 will display space remaining in selected volume
+        Local: is the volume used by the kOS core that ran the script used for local storage of scripts 2nd dropdown: a dropdown list of all directories in the volume slected by Destination dropdown 1 will display space remaining in selected volume